 The first scenario assumed half growth for the commodities traded on the Far East.
 Commodity growth rates are subject to variability and are influenced by many hard to predict factors.
 For this reason, an adjustment was made to the Far East trade route that assumed half of the growth than the original analysis.
 The change was made for the Far East trade route only because the majority of the trade and benefits were derived from this region.
 The assumption for the fleet remained that by 2018 one of the Far East services would transition to a post-Panamax vessel.
 The remainder of the tonnage/TEUs would be carried on a Panamax containership.
 Once the commodity tonnage and TEUs were determined, the vessel fleet was determined for years 2018, 2024 and 2031 to model in HarborSym for the economic benefits.
-Total transportation cost savings benefits for the scenario are \$18,546,300.
-When annualized and annual reduction in tug assist benefits included, the benefits are \$791,000.
-The total investment cost is \$14,469,700, when annualized and average annual O&M included, the annual cost are \$618,900.
-The net benefits are \$172,100 and the benefit to cost ratio is 1.28.
+Total transportation cost-savings benefits for the scenario are \$20,637,000.
+When annualized and annual reduction in tug assist benefits included, the benefits are \$701,000.
+The total investment cost is \$14,424000 when annualized, and with average annual O&M included, the annual costs are \$585000.
+The net benefits are \$236000 and the benefit to cost ratio is 1.4 to 1.

 Another sensitivity analysis performed assumed no growth in the commodity forecast past 2018.
 It was assumed that growth for all trade regions occurred until the base year of 2018 and held constant afterwards.
 Hence, the number of calls per vessel type remained constant through the period of analysis, 2018 through 2067.
-Total transportation cost savings benefits are \$21,192,000.
+Total transportation cost savings benefits are \$22,705,000.
 When annualized and added to the annual reduction in tug assist cost, the average annual benefits are \$903,000.
-The total investment cost remains at \$14,800,000, when annualized and average annual O&M included the annual cost are \$644,000.
-The net benefits are \$259,000 and the benefit to cost ratio is 1.40.
+The total investment cost remains at \$14,424,000, when annualized and average annual O&M included the annual costs are \$585,000.
+The net benefits are \$318,000 and the benefit to cost ratio is 1.54 to 1.